Created; 17/02/2016, Update; 04/07/2025 - 05/07/2025

 - We could reduce that for 10 bits to <100nA, but we need to add on the transistor leakage current of 1nA to 100nA or more.
 So we use the figure, 375nA

-- The resistors value that would draw this current from half minimum supply 1.5V is; R should be less than; 4MR = 1.5/375nA.
+- The resistor value that would draw this current from half the minimum supply, 1.5V, is R should be less than 4MR = 1.5/375nA.

 - An allowance should be added for the transistor and feedback resistor current.
 This would be less than 1V/3M9, say, would add another 250nA (this will need to be considered again)